Emma Naluyima: Investments

-(a) a plantation of matooke and vegetables, including tomatoes, spinach, cucumber, potatoes and greens. (b) A piggery of approximately 30 Camborough pigs. (c) Entebbe Animal Care Centre, a veterinary clinic. (d) An elementary school with approximately 300 students and 20 teachers. (e) A snail farm where snail glue is sold to cosmetic manufacturers. (f) She also keeps about one dozen dairy cows, a flock of chicken and four above-ground plastic fishponds stocked with tilapia and catfish. (g) Tours of her farm cost USh100,000 (approx. US$28) per head.
+(a) a plantation of matooke and vegetables, including tomatoes, spinach, cucumber, potatoes and greens. (b) A piggery of approximately 30 Camborough pigs. (c) Entebbe Animal Care Centre, a veterinary clinic. (d) An elementary school with approximately 300 students and 20 teachers.

+(e) A snail farm where snail glue is sold to cosmetic manufacturers. (f) She also keeps about one dozen dairy cows, a flock of chickens and four above-ground plastic fishponds stocked with tilapia and catfish. (g) Tours of her farm cost USh100,000 (approx. US$28) per head.
 She calls her farm One Acre Limited.

 Awards

 In September 2019, Emma Naluyima was a joint winner of the 2019 Africa Food Prize (formerly the Yara Prize).
 Her joint winner was Baba Dioum of Senegal.
 The two shared a US$100,000 cash prize.